 Such plants became very popular while oil was cheap in the 1960s, having the added benefit of being clean to operate with no by-product disposal problem.
 However, the Arab Oil Crisis of 1973 pushed up the price of the light flash distillate feedstock, and severely upset the economic viability of such plants.

 Dunedin had a number of such reforming units; three P3 Reforming Plants and two MS (Micro-Simplex) Reforming Plants.
-These were clean to run, and had the capacity to supply the entire city, but the economies of oil supply dictated that the coal carbonisation plant continued to be used.
+These were clean to run, and had the capacity to supply the entire city, but the economics of oil supply dictated that the coal carbonisation plant continued to be used.
 Ironically, the MS Plant was ordered only months before the oil crisis broke.
 In 1987, when coal carbonisation ceased in Dunedin, the MS Reforming Plant was modified to handle LPG feedstock.

 Untreated gas contained tar, ammonia and other compounds that could give a wide range of by-products but were undesirable in the gas.